skydoves/viewmodel-lifecycle/README.md

 ### AutoDisposable

-You can create a `Disposable` delegate property, which will be called `disposed()` automatically when ViewModel will be cleared with `autoDisposable` extension as the following:
+With `autoDisposable` extension, you can create a `Disposable` delegate property which will call the `dispose()` function automatically when ViewModel will be cleared as the following:

 ```kotlin
 class MyViewModel : ViewModel() {